 C-section births are different than what many moms picture when they first learn they are pregnant, but they are also incredibly beautiful.
 C-sections save lives and should be celebrated.
 And whether a mom’s C-section is an emergency, planned or elective it is still a valid and important birth experience.

-That's why we at Motherly are committed to sharing C-section stories—so that mothers know what to expect and society learns to support women who are recovering from surgery while caring for a newborn.
+That’s why we at Motherly are committed to sharing C-section photos and stories—so that mothers know what to expect and society learns to support women who are recovering from surgery while caring for a newborn.